bkeepers/qu/README.md

 Resque and delayed_job are both great, but both of them have shortcomings that can be frustrating in production applications.

 delayed_job was a brilliantly simple pioneer in the world of database-backed queues.
-While most asynchronous queuing systems were tending toward the overly complex, but there are a few of the flaws:
+While most asynchronous queuing systems were tending toward overly complex, it made use of your existing database and just worked.
+But there are a few flaws:

 * Occasionally fails silently.
 * Use of priority instead of separate named queues.